AlecApp/SREHomework/README.md

 ### Process for Terraform
 * Decided to use modules to be more professional.
 Found a lot on GitHub: https://github.com/terraform-aws-modules
 * Mistakenly cloned a module repo to local system, thinking I needed the source.
 Quickly learned that wasn't how it worked.
-* Took ten minutes to researched modules on Terraform's site, gaining familiarity.
+* Took ten minutes to research modules on Terraform's site, gaining familiarity.
 * Successfully imported vpc module into a fresh config.tf and began gathering other modules and planning infrastructure layout.